Posted on

 Here’s why I recommend them with caution:

-• Prop 65 Certified Only: Look for well-known brands with Prop 65 certification (lower lead limits).
+• Prop 65-certified only: Look for well-known brands with Prop 65 certification (lower lead limits).

-• New and Flawless Only: Only use these if they’re new and free of cracks or scratches.
+• New and flawless only: Only use these if they’re new and free of cracks or scratches.

 The extra care required, their fragility, and the potential leaching risk during long cooking times make them my least recommended option.